 For instance, Trump’s previous inaugural committee settled a case in 2022 brought by the D.C. attorney general, which accused the committee of grossly overpaying Trump-owned properties that held inauguration events for their event space — ultimately enriching Trump personally.

-This time around, Trump has already directed inauguration funds down pathways that ultimately lead to his bank account.
-A chunk of all official inaugural merchandise purchases will reportedly go to a leadership PAC, which Trump has previously used to pay his personal expenses, such as his mounting legal fees.
+This time around, Trump has again directed inauguration funds down pathways that ultimately led to his bank account.
+A chunk of all official inaugural merchandise purchases reportedly went to a leadership PAC, which Trump previously used to pay his personal expenses, such as his mounting legal fees.

 Accountability Starts on Day One